check-spelling-sandbox/Azure-Sentinel/Playbooks/Zscaler-add-Domains-to-URL-Category/README.md

 ![run3](Images/run3.png)

-As you can see below - the domain/subdomains were parsed from the URL Entity in the Incident and added to the the Custom URL Category.
+As you can see below - the domain/subdomains were parsed from the URL Entity in the Incident and added to the Custom URL Category.

 ![](Images/gitinc.png)
 ![](Images/gitinc1.png)